jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 I've implemented the QMM function as `-X` option, and with the variable `pilot_shift`.
 This option shifts the phase of regenerated subcarrier for decoding the L-R DSB signal from the original `sin(2*x)` (where x represents the 19kHz pilot frequency) to `cos(2*x)`.

+### 28-JAN-2019

+Generating in-phase (L-R) and shifted-phase (QMM) signals are possible and experimentally implemented in the branch `phase-distortion-removal`, though this method seems practically of no value.
+Not really worth trying for.

 ## Phase error of 19kHz PLL

 ### 1-JAN-2019